Jamesits/CTryCatch/README.md

 Notes:

  * **Experimental project**.
-Updates may broke forward compatibility.
+Updates may broke backward compatibility.
 Use with caution.
  * Not sure if it is thread safety.

 ## Usage